-To find out how the experts breathe new life into older pieces, we spoke with Kirsten Grove, interior designer and author of Simply Styling.
+To find out how the experts breathe new life into older pieces, we spoke with Kirsten Grove.
 She shared a few insider tips on how to rearrange and style the common household items we already own.
 You may want to put your decluttering projects on hold because those knickknacks you've been meaning to toss are about to pull through in a major way.
 Ahead, Grove shares four tips to style any room with what you already have.

 Layer Plants, Objects, and Artwork

 Thanks to fireplaces, you can put the power tools down.
 They function as backdrops for framed artwork.
 Plus, they don't require you to drill holes in the wall.
-Instead, prop your art up atop the mantle, or flank the fireplace for a chic, undone look.
+Instead, prop your art up atop the mantel, or flank the fireplace for a chic, undone look.
 And when in doubt, put a plant on it!
-They add color and are full of other atmospheric perks.
+They add color and style.

 Use Color Sparingly

 Styling with color can be tricky, especially in the kitchen.
 Kirsten notes the more color you have in a room, the more overwhelmed the eye.
 So opt for the minimalist aesthetic where possible, especially in the kitchen.
-Not only are bare counters sleeker, they give you more space for all that cooking and family gathering.
+Not only are bare counters sleeker, but they also give you more space for cooking.

 On the other hand, if you're a die-hard maximalist, there are many decorative objects that epitomize the form-meets-function design rule.
-Repurpose those old cutting boards as makeshift trays for your stylish soap bottles, then turn your jars into storage or a makeshift vase.
-A single stem rose in a former olive oil bottle is the epitome of chic (just make sure you've removed the label).
+Repurpose those old cutting boards as makeshift trays for your stylish soap bottles and turn your jars into storage or a makeshift vase.
+A single stem rose in an old olive oil bottle is the epitome of chic.
+(Just make sure you've removed the label.)

-The image above is visual proof that gallery walls instantly transform a lackluster hallway or sitting area.
-Create your own over a sofa or in the foyer above a console table.
+Create your own gallery wall over a sofa or in the foyer above a console table.
 If you're worried you don't have enough art to create a gallery wall, we've got some ideas for you below.

 You can also use a buffet or sideboard to display family heirlooms.
 Mixing the old with the new is always a good move.
 Kirsten suggests pairing a sentimental art piece with a new one to achieve a quirky (and meaningful) juxtaposition.